temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ## Installation

 Temporal CLI can be installed through several different methods.
-While most of them can be used across all operating systems, please note that Homebrew is macOS-exclusive.

 For more information, see our guide to [running a Development Cluster](/clusters/how-to-install-temporal-cli).